Microsoft Access Tips for Serious Users

 DAPs are no longer supported.
 Generate your web interface through PHP or ASP.
 Microsoft's explanation.

-Publish report to Excel In the new version (MDB or ACCDB), you can no longer export a report to Excel.
+In the new version (MDB or ACCDB), you can no longer export a report to Excel.
 (Tables and queries can still be exported.)

 Speech recognition On Windows XP, Office 2007 cannot handle speech input.
 You must use Vista, or purchase 3rd party dictation software.